Michigan Online PTSD Treatment

 What is PTSD?

 Post-traumatic stress disorder (PTSD) is a mental health condition that stems from a terrifying or traumatic event.
 You can either experience the event personally or be a witness to it, causing a variety of long-term symptoms, such as flashbacks and anxiety.
 Trauma can be defined as any event that threatens one's physical or emotional well-being.
 PTSD can be caused by a variety of factors, including the severity of the trauma, the length of exposure, and the individual's psychological and physiological response to the trauma.

 - Military combat

 For some, coping in the aftermath of a traumatic event with self-care can prevent a worsening of your symptoms.
-However, if your issues begin to interfere with your daily routine, you may benefit from professional psychiatric counseling with a member of our clinical team.
+However, if your issues begin to interfere with your daily routine, you may benefit from professional online psychiatric counseling with a member of our clinical team.

 What are Symptoms of PTSD?

 Symptoms of PTSD can begin shortly after the traumatic event or appear several years later.
 Common symptoms of the condition include:

 - Mood swings

 - Intrusive thoughts or memories of the traumatic event